SteelPh0enix/NeovimConfig/README.md

 # My NeoVim configuration files

 This is a relatively simple and minimal NeoVim configuration for my daily needs.
-I mostly write C, C++, Python and Rust, so this is a setup designed for that.
+I mostly write C, C++, Python, so this is a setup designed for that.

 I janked the setup "skeleton" from [here](https://www.youtube.com/watch?v=w7i4amO_zaE).
 I recommend watching it if you're looking for your own setup.